-A ketone is an organic compound that the body produces when fats are broken down for energy.
+A ketone is an organic compound that the body produces when it breaks down fat for energy.
 This process is known as ketosis.

-If there are many ketones in the blood, there is a risk of developing diabetic ketoacidosis (DKA).
-The blood becomes too acidic, and the person may lose consciousness.
+If a person has too many ketones in their blood, they may be at risk of developing diabetic ketoacidosis (DKA).
+DKA causes the blood to become too acidic, and the person may lose consciousness.

 In this article, we explain when to check for ketones, the types of tests available, and how to understand the results.

-Ketones are a class of organic compound that are produced when the body burns fat for energy.
+Ketones are a class of organic compound that the body produces when it burns fat for energy.

 - acetoacetate (AcAc)

 As the body breaks down fats, it produces ketones.
 This is known as a state of ketosis.
 Ketosis does not cause the blood to become acidic.

 Find out the differences between ketosis and ketoacidosis here.

 Ketones have gained attention in recent years due to the popularity of ketogenic diets.
 People following a ketogenic diet consume low amounts of carbohydrates so that their body will burn fat instead of carbohydrates.

 Although some individuals have experienced short-term weight loss while following the keto diet, researchers need to carry out more studies into its long-term effects.